Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ret = mc_server_foreach_client(g_mc_server, activated_client_cb, &client_list);
    ```

-3. Send the event to the client using the corresponding `mc_server_send_custom_event()`.
+3. Send the event to the client using `mc_server_send_custom_event()`.
 Use the client name retrieved in the previous step to identify the client.

    For example, to send a your own event to the client, use the `mc_server_send_custom_event()` with the event in the third parameter: